nruth/show_me_the_cookies/README.md

 Some helpers for poking around at your Capybara driven browser's cookies in integration tests.

-Supports Capybara's bundled drivers (rack-test, Selenium Webdriver), and adapters for other drivers may be added (at time of writing Akephalos is also available).
+Supports Capybara's bundled drivers (rack-test, Selenium Webdriver) and Poltergeist (PhantomJS).
+You may add new drivers for your application by implementing an adapter class and calling ShowMeTheCookies.register_adapter in your test code (e.g. a spec/support file).

 ## API